Complete Characterization of Entanglement Embezzlement: Entanglement embezzlement

-In fact, in Ref.~\cite{vDH03}, van Dam and Hayden showed that it is possible to embezzle \textit{any} bipartite state $\sigma\in \md(A'B')$ arbitrarily well from a family of pure states $\Set{\chi_n^{AB}}_{n \in \mbN}$ in the sense that $\lim_{n\to\infty} d(\chi_n\to\chi_n\otimes\sigma)=0$.
-This implies that an arbitrarily good approximation of any $\sigma$ can be embezzled from $\chi_n$ whilst changing $\chi_n$ arbitrarily little, as long as $n$ is large enough.
-This motivates the following definition. \begin{definition}[cf. Refs.~\cite{vDH03,LW14}] A family of pure bipartite states $\Set{\chi_n}_{n\in \mbN}$ is called a \emph{universal embezzling family} if $\lim_{n \to \infty} d(\chi_n \to \chi_n \otimes \sigma) = 0$ for every bipartite finite dimensional state $\sigma$. \end{definition} Here, `universal' underlines the property that any bipartite state can be embezzled.
-Since for every bipartite state $\sigma \in \md(AB)$, where $A = B = m$, it is possible to LOOC-convert the maximally entangled state $\Phi_m$ into $\sigma$ (see, e.g., Proposition~\ref{prop:puretomixed}), it is enough to check whether $\lim_{n \to \infty} d(\chi_n \to \chi_n \otimes \Phi_m) = 0$ for all $m \in \mbN$ to determine if $\Set{\chi_n}_{n \in \mbN}$ is a universal embezzling family: This is well known, but follows for example by combining Eq.~\eqref{equiv} and Eq.~(SM43) in the SM.
-Even simpler, as shown in the SM~\cite{SM} and Ref.~\cite[Lem.~2]{LW14}, it is in fact equivalent to only require $\lim_{n \to \infty} d(\chi_n \to \chi_n \otimes \Phi_2) = 0$.
-It is also important to note that technically, one could have required that $\liminf_{n \to \infty} d(\chi_n \to \chi_n \otimes \sigma) = 0$, since this would also allow to embezzle any state arbitrarily well.
+The term `universal' in Definition~\ref{def:uef} underlines the property that any bipartite state can be embezzled.
+Since for every bipartite state $\sigma \in \md(AB)$, where $A = B = m$, it is possible to LOOC-convert the maximally entangled state $\Phi_m$ into $\sigma$ (see, e.g., Proposition~\ref{prop:puretomixed}), it is enough to check whether $\lim_{n \to \infty} T(\chi_n \to \chi_n \otimes \Phi_m) = 0$ for all $m \in \mbN$ to determine if $\Set{\chi_n}_{n \in \mbN}$ is a universal embezzling family: This follows for example by combining Lemma~\ref{le:top-eq} and the triangular inequality for the star conversion distance proven in Appendix~\ref{sec:star-conv-dist}.
+Even simpler, it is in fact equivalent to only require $\lim_{n \to \infty} T(\chi_n \to \chi_n \otimes \Phi_2) = 0$~\cite[Lemma~2 for the case of embezzlement with LO]{LW14}, because if one can embezzle enough copies of $\Phi_2$, then one can convert them into $\Phi_m$ with LOCC (see Appendix~\ref{sec:emb-fam} for more details).
+It is also important to note that technically, one could have required that $\liminf_{n \to \infty} T(\chi_n \to \chi_n \otimes \sigma) = 0$, since this would also allow to embezzle any state arbitrarily well.
 However, since one can always choose a subfamily, we decided to keep the definition in line with Ref.~\cite{LW14}.
-At this point, we also want to mention that in Refs.~\cite{vDH03, LW14}, the fidelity was used to quantify the conversion error.
-Since the fidelity and trace distance are however topologically equivalent, this is irrelevant.
-Similarly, due to Eq.~\eqref{equiv}, we can replace $d(\chi_n \to \chi_n \otimes \sigma)$ in Definition~\ref{def:uef} with $d_\star(\chi_n \to \chi_n \otimes \sigma)$.
-Thanks to the closed formula in Theorem~\ref{th:closeddist}, we obtain the following complete characterization of universal embezzling families. \begin{theorem} A family of pure bipartite states $\Set{\chi_n}_{n\in \mbN}$ with corresponding Schmidt coefficients $\Set{\p^{(n)}}_{n \in\mbN}$ is a universal embezzling family if and only if
+Lastly, due to Eq.~\eqref{equiv}, we can replace $T(\chi_n \to \chi_n \otimes \sigma)$ in Definition~\ref{def:uef} with $T_\star(\chi_n \to \chi_n \otimes \Phi_2)$.
+Thanks to the closed formula in Theorem~\ref{th:closeddist}, we obtain the following complete characterization of universal embezzling families (Appendix~\ref{sec:emb-fam}). \begin{theorem} A family of pure bipartite states $\Set{\chi_n}_{n\in \mbN}$ with corresponding Schmidt coefficients $\Set{\p^{(n)}}_{n \in\mbN}$ is a universal embezzling family if and only if